-- The child is in immediate danger - The child makes a direct disclosure of abuse during a tuition session, or says or writes something that gives the tutor reason to believe that the child is a victim of abuse - A TSL tutor (or other member of TSL staff) is the subject of an accusation of abuse of a child
+- The child is in immediate danger - The child makes a direct disclosure of abuse during a tuition session, or says or writes something that gives the AI tutor reason to believe that the child is a victim of abuse - Someone connected with TSL is the subject of an accusation of abuse of a child.
+This could be the Al tutor, or one of the human tutors we used in previous years, or a member of the TSL office staff.